model-checking/kani-verifier-blog/_posts/2022-10-27-kani-bolero.md

 Second, Kani currently supports a few platforms (e.g. `x86_64` and `arm64-apple`), so testing software targeting other platforms can only be done using Bolero's fuzzing engines.

 Third, software has bugs (including verification tools!).
-More specifically, Kani uses multiple tools and components that include the Rust compiler's front-end, the [MIR](https://rustc-dev-guide.rust-lang.org/mir/index.html)to [GOTO](https://diffblue.github.io/cbmc//group__goto-programs.html) translation, and the solver (CBMC + Minisat), any of which may have bugs!
+More specifically, Kani uses multiple tools and components that include the Rust compiler's front-end, the [MIR](https://rustc-dev-guide.rust-lang.org/mir/index.html) to [GOTO](https://diffblue.github.io/cbmc//group__goto-programs.html) translation, and the solver (CBMC + Minisat), any of which may have bugs!
 So using multiple verification approaches helps provide more assurance.

 ## How is Kani integrated in Bolero?